 Crispy Cod Recipe with Sweet Potato Fries

 Take fish and chips fit for a Dublin pub and bring them right to your kitchen.
 There is almost nothing that evokes the feeling of hopping the pond quite like enjoying this British and Irish staple.
-Lighter than the deep-fired version, this baked option is easier to make and perfect for getting into the spirit of the holiday with your whole family.
+Lighter than the deep-fried version, this baked option is easier to make and perfect for getting into the spirit of the holiday with your whole family.

-Get our recipe for Crispy Cod Recipe with Sweet Potato Fries.
+Get our recipe for Crispy Cod Recipe With Sweet Potato Fries.

 Put the whiskey aside for this festive drink, and reach for Jose Cuervo's Tradicional Tequila Añejo instead — it's aged in Irish single malt whiskey barrels! the cocktail combines thyme, grapefruit juice, and a caraway-fennel simple syrup with soda water and the tequila.
 If stouts aren't your cup of beer, this is a delicious alternative.